oscarlloydjohn/lloyd-john-MIUA-2025/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Final project sc22olj's documentation!
+Welcome to sc22olj's final project documentation!
 =================================================

 Packages
 =============================
+The 5 interoperable Python packages created for this project are documented here.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:

    preprocessing_pre_fastsurfer/index
    preprocessing_post_fastsurfer/index